Superannuation

 To get access to your super, you must meet a condition of release such as:

-• Retirement upon reaching preservation age (see table below).
+• Retirement upon reaching age 60.

 • Turning 65 years of age.